-The Network Administration and Design program offers a flexible schedule.
+The Systems Technology and CyberSecurity programs offer a flexible schedule.
 As part of enrollment each student must also select a Lab schedule.
 Lab is defined as reserved instructor time.

-There is mandatory in-person attendance for -1.0 hour lecture daily within the scheduled lab time.
+There is mandatory in person attendance for ~1.0 hour lecture daily within the scheduled lab time.
 If lecture is not attended, attendance for the entire scheduled lab period will be zero.